Brockenstein/Flexspan-Grid-System/README.md

             --fs-spacing-row: 15px;
         }

-        // Importing the mixings for flexbox
+        // Importing the mixings for the Flexspan Grid System
         @import "_flexspan-grid-mixins", "_flexspan-grid-classes";
     ```